BraysonWheeler/CSRF-Demo/README.md

 1. pip install -r requirement.txt
 2. fastapi dev main.py

+# What is CSRF
+Cross Site Request Forgery - An attack where a victim is tricked into clicking on a link that ends up performing an action on their behalf.

+Example - bank.com/submit?payment=100&to=attackerId

+if a victim where to click on this link their saved cookies would be automaticlaly inserted into the request by the browser performing the action with the identity of the victim.

 ## Testing
 You can use profile.html to view your email. malicous.html is intended to be the phishing site used to trick a user into clicking a form and changing their email.
 Default setup for form based csrf attacks.
 Uncomment fetch() in malicious.html and app.options for the vulnerable api in main.py to use fetch based csrf.